 Investors who Lost over $100,000 in Molecular Partners AG (NASDAQ: MOLN) shares should contact the Shareholders Foundation in connection with pending Lawsuit

-/EIN News/ -- SAN DIEGO, Aug.
-29, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announced that a lawsuit was filed for certain investors in Molecular Partners AG (NASDAQ: MOLN) shares.
+SAN DIEGO, Aug.
+29, 2022 (GLOBE NEWSWIRE) -- The Shareholders Foundation, Inc. announced that a lawsuit was filed for certain investors in Molecular Partners AG MOLN shares.

 Investors with losses more than $100,000 in shares of Molecular Partners AG have certain options and there are short and strict deadlines running.
 Deadline: September 12, 2022.
 NASDAQ: MOLN investors should contact the Shareholders Foundation at mail@shareholdersfoundation.com or call +1(858) 779 - 1554.